 John Paul Hammerschmidt Fellowship

-The John Paul Hammerschmidt Research Fellowship (JPH) provides UAFS students the opportunity to see the legislative process at work in Washington, D.C., for seven weeks.
+The John Paul Hammerschmidt Research Fellowship (JPH) provides UAFS students the opportunity to see the legislative process at work in Washington, D.C., for eight weeks.
 Established in 2013, this collaborative effort between UAFS and Congressman Steve Womack provides hands on experience to students interested in public service and exposes each fellow to what happens every day on Capitol Hill.

 Students selected as the JPH fellow will conduct extensive legislative research, gain knowledge of the budgeting process, and form an understanding of the balance a U.S. Congressman must have as a representative, a law and budget maker, and a politician.
 Part of the JPH structure includes a three credit hour course which must be completed during the fellowship.
 Enrollment in this course, purchase of the required text book, and meeting with the instructor are all required prior to the beginning of the fellowship.